 Emergency Family Assistance Association (EFAA) - Meets local residents emergency needs for short term help with food, rent and housing expenses, transportation costs, and utility bills.
-303-442-3042
+Call 303-442-3042

 Another option is OUR Center. (dial 303-772-5529).
 They administer what is known as a Basic Needs program.
 This resource involves professional caseworkers and highly trained volunteers meeting with an applicant.
-If they are found to be qualified, they can receive emergency food, heating bill aid, transportation, utilities, furniture, money to pay for minor medical prescriptions, referrals for emergency shelter, and homeless-prevention help, including rent assistance, referrals to mortgage programs, and utility assistance.
-This is a crisis / emergency program.
-Find information on Colorado mortgage programs.
-Read more.
+If they are found to be qualified, they can receive emergency food, heating bill grants, transportation even including free gasoline cards in Boulder and more.

-Last, but not least, Sister Carmen Community Center offers aid, however they only cover a portion of Boulder County.
+Last, but not least, Sister Carmen Community Center offers financial aid, however they only cover a portion of Boulder County.
 Such assistance provided by this charity may include, but is not limited to, emergency food and groceries, new or gently used clothing, school supplies, and other basic necessities for bills and household expenses.

 Salvation Army social services and the thrift store in Boulder County supports both the low income and people looking to save money.
-The charity provides everything from discounted furniture to Christmas toys and clothing to residents.
+The charity provides everything from discounted furniture to free Christmas toys and clothing to residents.
 Also, the location can be a source of information on financial aid, referrals to food banks, and other help.
-More Salvation Army Boulder County.

 The Bridge House has limited funds available to provide financial assistance for paying for prescriptions, rent, and eyeglasses.
 In addition, a Director's Discretionary Fund is available that can be used to provide hotel vouchers when people from the county are sick or for expensive medication.
 1120 1/2 Pine St, Boulder, CO, 80302.
 Call 303-442-8300, or learn more Bride House assistance programs.